Good Earth Farm | ![]() |

 Delicata

-For Delicata, we have Fruition Seeds Delicata
+For Delicata, we have Johnny's Seeds Delicata

-(OG).
+JS (OG).
 These are great tasting squashes.
 You can tell they are ready to

 eat by their color.
 Let them become cream colored with dark green stripes.
 The